 - Employee safety and health standards

-Why Choose the Turley Law Firm for your Dallas Truck Accident Case?
+Why Choose the Turley Law Firm for your Truck Accident Case?

 The experienced Dallas truck accident attorneys at the Turley Law Firm have been successfully helping truck accident victims fight for the justice and compensation they deserve for more than four decades.
 We understand the complexities of these cases and the turmoil they can inflict on the lives of victims.

-The legal team at the Turley Law Firm will conduct a full investigation into your truck accident case to determine what caused the collision.
+The legal team at the Turley Law Firm will conduct an investigation into your truck accident case to determine what caused the collision.
 We will carefully examine:

 - The scene of the accident

 - Post-crash reports by police and other parties

 In some cases the trucking company itself could have contributed to the accident.
 Depending on the circumstances, we will take action on your behalf against the negligent driver and his/her employer, too.